 Memorial Day weekend came and went, as it always does but for my family, things were a bit different this year.
 Usually, we spend what most folks refer to as the beginning of summer, with my father at his place on beautiful Lake Quachita just out of Hot Springs, Arkansas.

 To the marine or auto mechanic, his tools are his lifeline.
 Without using quality tools to get the job done, his efforts become futile.
 In order to succeed in business, he has to depend on those tools to hold up to the pressure of daily, relentless use.
-For a professional bass angler, his fishing rods are the tools by which he makes his living.
-They too, must be dependable and hold up to the rigors of competitive fishing at the professional level.
+For a professional bass angler, his fishing rods are the tools by which he makes his living..

 One of the most important features of successful bass fishing is having clean, fully functional fishing tackle and equipment.